ellenbroter/expense-tracker-app/README.md

 - LocalStorage for data persistence

 ## Image Credits
-All images used in this project are sourced from Unsplash and Pexels.
+All images used in this project are sourced from [Pexels](https://www.pexels.com).

 ## Acknowledgments
 Special thanks to the developers of Vite and React for providing the tools and frameworks that made this project possible.